ibm-cloud-docs/discovery-data/hide-data.md

    ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud_notm}} only**

+   If you use the Smart Document Understanding tool to annotate a document, and then decide that you want to delete the document and its associated SDU annotations, you must remove the annotations before you delete the document.
+To remove the annotations, annotate the document again.
+This time, label all of the content as `text`.
+   {: note}

    To delete a document, complete the following steps:

    1. From the navigation pane, open the **Manage collections** page, and then click a collection to open it.